jcpeeps/RuDASA-2024/markdown/resources/resource/portal/general-clinic.md

 * **Ubuntu bridge**: for isiXhosa and isiZulu.
 Expensive but first class to get to know the language inside out.
 [Learn Xhosa](https://www.learnxhosa.co.za/)

-* **Speak easy Xhosa**: This moodle based online platform has a specific course for health care workers and pharmacists made up out of phrase packs.
-Basic but very well populated with phrases commonly used in the consultation room
+* [Speakeasy Xhosa](https://learn.speakeasyxhosa.co.za) moodle based online platform with 400 phrases relevant for the primary care South Africa

 * **Yandisa training**: this is a course I created with a local isiXhosa teacher, Phelisa Soxujwa.
 It was focusing on teenagers (my own included) and beginner Xhosa speakers and not specifically medical.
 Cheap and very homegrown( R350 per level) with Youtube Grammer videos, phrase packs and audio recordings.
 Contact [Dr Muller](mailto:drmullerbz@gmail.com) for more information.
 I’ve included some phrase packs in the google folder

 **If you know of any great resources out there on any of the other South Africa languages, please send to me at mentor@rudasa.org.za so that I can add to further packs.**